General terms and conditions of Humbaur GmbH

 1. The seller grants a guarantee on the quality of the processed materials, the design and execution of the purchased goods to the initial consumer, with regard to newly manufactured passenger vehicle trailers up to 3.5 tonnes, which extends for a period of 24 months from the transfer of risks.
-The seller provides the initial customer with a guarantee for a period of 12 months from the transfer of risks for newly produced trailers with air brakes, provided that the customer is a trader or corporate body under public law or a special fund under public law.
+For newly manufactured trailers with air brakes, the seller provides the initial customer with a guarantee covering a period of 12 months, dating from the transfer of risks, provided the purchaser is a trader or a legal person under juristic law, or a separate estate under public law.
 With used goods, show vehicles, demonstration vehicles or special bargain offers, all warranties are excluded, provided that the consumer is a trader or a corporate body under public law or a special fund under public law.
 In the case of consumers as the first purchaser, the legal regulations apply.

-2. Complaints and deficiencies resulting from recognisable, incomplete and incorrect delivery or any transport damage must be noted in writing, immediately, or at the latest on receipt of the goods, on the shipping documents / CMR, and the seller must be advised in writing.
-Faults which it is impossible to discover within this period, even with most careful inspection, must be reported in writing, immediately after they have been discovered.
+2. Complaints and deficiencies resulting from recognisable, incomplete and incorrect delivery or any transport damage must be noted in writing, immediately, at the latest on collection of the goods, or when delivered then on receipt of the goods, on the shipping documents / CMR, and the seller must be advised in writing.
+Faults, which it is impossible to discover within this period, even with most careful inspection, must be reported in writing, immediately after they have been discovered.
 In the case of commercial negotiation between traders, Sections 377 and 378 of the HGB (German Commercial Code) remain unaffected.
 Notification of a claim under the warranty must be made using the appropriate notice form provided by the seller.

 In the event of a justified complaint, the seller is obliged to carry out repairs (max.
 3 attempts) and/or replacement at his discretion and with the exclusion of any other claims.
 In the event of fault repair, the seller is obliged to bear the costs incurred by the seller in the repair of the fault, particularly the costs of labour and materials incurred by the seller.
-The dispatch of parts for fault repair will only be initiated by the seller to dealers or workshops selected by the seller.
-The purchaser's transport costs to/from the place of fulfilment are not covered by the seller.
+The dispatch of parts for fault repair will be initiated by the seller exclusively to dealers or workshops selected by the seller.
+The purchaser's transport costs to/from the place of fulfilment, are not covered by the seller, the purchaser waives such claims.
 The purchaser is obliged to provide the seller with the faulty parts or must allow them to be collected by the seller.

 3. In the case of delayed, uncompleted or unsuccessful repair (maximum 3 attempts) or replacement, the customer may demand a reduction in the payment or withdraw from the contract.
 Replacement and repair are covered by warranty in the same way as is the original delivery item.
 Technically contingent modifications to the design or the shape, and variations in the paint or shade of colour, do not represent faults, provided that they are considered to be reasonable to the purchaser in regard to the interests of the seller.